RaulMesquita/cost-of-risk-analytics/README.md

 ### **Seeds**
 - unique & not_null on rating

+---

 ## 🔁 9. **Data Lineage Graph (Data Flow)**

 Below is a **logical view** of how data flows in the pipeline:

 <img width="1752" height="634" alt="lineage" src="https://github.com/user-attachments/assets/ab43e36c-3440-4c24-912e-0d84201dafe8" />

+---

+## 📊 How a Business User Would Slice This Metric (Cohort, Segment, Time)

+The dbt Semantic Layer exposes standardized dimensions that allow any BI tool (Tableau, Looker Studio, Power BI, Google Sheets) to explore **Cost of Risk** without writing SQL.
+A business user can slice and drill down into the metric using:

+---

+### 🗂️ 1.
+Cohort (Origination Month)
+**Dimension:** `cohort_month`

+This allows users to compare the performance of different vintages of assets:
+- Which cohorts have higher Cost of Risk?
+- Are newer cohorts originating with better or worse risk quality?
+- How does default or overdue behavior evolve as each cohort ages?

+**Example BI visualizations:**
+- Cohort heatmap of `avg_provision_rate`
+- Trend lines comparing cohorts over time
+- Cohort table with default_rate and overdue_rate

+---

+### 🎯 2.
+Segment (Risk Bucket)
+**Dimension:** `segment`
+(derived from rating buckets: Low / Medium / High Risk)

+Users can analyze how Cost of Risk behaves across different levels of buyer risk:
+- Are High-Risk segments driving most of the expected losses?
+- How do provision rates vary by segment within each cohort?
+- How do sellers perform across different risk buckets?

+**Example BI visualizations:**
+- Bar charts of Cost of Risk by segment
+- Segment + Cohort matrix
+- Risk distribution pie/stacked charts

+---

+### 🏷️ 3.
+Seller (Optional Breakdown)
+**Dimension:** `seller_name`

+Users can evaluate portfolio quality by originator:
+- Which sellers originate the riskiest assets?
+- Are certain sellers improving or worsening over time?
+- Is risk concentrated in a small number of sellers?

+**Example BI visualizations:**
+- Seller risk ranking tables
+- Seller contribution to default_rate
+- Cohort vs Seller comparison dashboards

+---

+### ⏱️ 4.
+Time (Reporting Date)
+**Dimension:** `date_day` or derived `date_month` from the time spine

+Allows monitoring the evolution of the portfolio over time:
+- How is Cost of Risk trending month over month?
+- Are default and overdue rates increasing?
+- How quickly are assets being settled per cohort?

+**Example BI visualizations:**
+- Time-series charts of Cost of Risk
+- Rolling default_rate plots
+- Settled vs Overdue vs Default stacked timelines

+---